Kamari Murphy: Professional career

 After going undrafted in the 2017 NBA draft, Murphy signed a summer league deal with the Brooklyn Nets.
 He signed with the Nets in October 2017 but was waived before the season.
 He subsequently joined the G League Long Island Nets, contributing 21 points and 14 rebounds in his first game.
 Murphy signed with B.C.
 Oostende of the Belgian league in August 2018, but never joined the team due to an injury.
 He instead returned to Long Island.
 Murphy missed three games in February 2019 due to hip soreness.
 On February 27, Murphy posted 16 points, 10 rebounds, two blocks and one assist in a win over the Delaware Blue Coats.
-He averaged 8.7 points and 6.4 rebounds per game during the 2018-19 season.
+He averaged 8.7 points and 6.4 rebounds per game during the 2018–19 season.
 In July 2019, Murphy signed with Rasta Vechta of the German Basketball Bundesliga.
-On October 15, Murphy scored 15 points in a 89-76 win over Anwil Wloclawek.
+On October 15, Murphy scored 15 points in a 89–76 win over Anwil Wloclawek.
 Due to the coronavirus pandemic, Murphy cancelled his contract with the club on March 23, 2020.

 On September 26, 2020, he signed a 1+1 deal with the Fraport Skyliners.
 On August 1, 2021, he signed with Kalev/Cramo in the Latvian–Estonian Basketball League.

 On July 22, 2022, he has signed with GTK Gliwice of the Polish Basketball League (PLK).

+On July 17, 2024, he signed with Zastal Zielona Góra of the Polish Basketball League (PLK).